 Rococo

 Rococo ↗ is my first complete game, built solo in two weeks for the Haunted PS1 Summer of Screams jam.
 The player bounces on a jelly-like linoleum floor through a child's dream of a deconstructed kitchen, reaching for a floating jar of cookies.
-Two inputs, three minutes — I focused on making one interaction feel inevitable through custom shaders for an unlit, candy-colored look and a physics-driven sound system that ties audio to the player's motion.
+Two inputs, three minutes — I focused on making the single interaction feel complete — custom shaders create an unlit, candy-colored look, and a physics-driven sound system ties audio to the player's motion.
 An epilogue was added days after release in response to players wanting to stay in the world.
 Rococo reached 4.6★ across 218 ratings with 109 comments over five years of organic discovery — more individual ratings than any Haunted PS1 collective release except the two flagship Demo Discs.

 Related Projects